builtwithai/rollright/README.md

 ```

 ## Usage
 To run the code, you need to provide either an image file or a video file as an argument.
-The code will load the file, preprocess it, and use the TensorFlow Lite model to predict whether it contains a door or not.
+The code will load the file, preprocess it, and use the TensorFlow Lite model to predict whether the image or the video contains ASL for a door or not.
 The code will print the predicted label for the file.

 For example, to run the code with an image file, use the following command: